 Why is Pacific Herring important?

 Herring provide an important link between tiny plankton and larger fish, marine mammals and birds.
 They are essential “forage fish” and provide food for many species.
 This is apparent in the feeding frenzies that result whenever schools of Pacific herring are present.
 Eggs laid are consumed by humans and birds such as gulls and ducks.
 Fish, such as salmon, perch, and hake, feed on the larvae shortly after they hatch.
 Seals, sea lions, whales and numerous types of birds feed on adult herring.

 What threatens Pacific Herring?

 Stocks of Pacific Herring in Georgia Strait are currently estimated to be in good condition.
-Potential loss of spawning habitat and degraded water quality are currently the biggest threats to herring.
+Besides the ongoing commercial fishery pressure, loss of spawning habitat and degraded water quality are currently the other major threats to herring.

 - Harmful chemicals can enter the marine environment through runoff from roads, lawns, and parking lots

 - Eelgrass and kelp beds – essential herring habitat – may be damaged from excess sediment or chemical pollution

 - Estuaries that provide important rearing and spawning habitat for herring are often damaged by urban development

 For information on protecting Pacific Herring, please visit our How Can I Help?

 Additional Information & Links